Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome bonus.

-Stroud has thrown for one or fewer touchdown passes in three of the past four games.
-The SportsLine model is projecting 1.3 touchdown passes, giving this a 3 out of 5 rating.
+Mayfield has thrown for one or fewer touchdowns in five of the last six games.
+The SportsLine model is projecting 1.4 touchdown passes, giving this a 3 out of 5 rating.
 Pick it at Underdog:

-Hockenson has four or more touchdown receptions in three of the past four games.
-In a 26-0 loss at Seattle on Nov.
-30, he caught six passes for 59 yards as he and Minnesota ready to face the Giants, who rank 23rd in pass defense.
-The SportsLine projection model projects 3.9 receptions, giving this a 4 out of 5 rating.
+Burrow has throw for three or more touchdown passes in two of the past three games.
+The SportsLine projection model projects 2.8 passing touchdowns, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Henry has caught three or fewer passes in seven games this season.
-Last week, he had one catch for 18 yards in a 35-31 loss to the Buffalo Bills.
-The SportsLine projection model projects 2.5 receptions, giving this a 3.5 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.49x.
+Barkley has had two or more receptions in 10 games this season.
+In a 31-0 win over Las Vegas on Dec.
+14, he caught two passes for 14 yards.
+The SportsLine projection model projects 3.1 receptions, giving this a 4.5 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.32x.

 With football season rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.